The Women’s Freedom Center began as a grassroots response by local women to local problems and needs.

 In 2014, the Women’s Freedom Center expanded its service area to include Southern Windsor County.
 We are working to end men’s violence against women with offices in Springfield and Brattleboro!

-And, in 2017, we doubled our shelter capacity with a new building in which we are able to offer enhanced supports to shelter residents.
+And, in 2017, we doubled our shelter capacity with a new building, which allows us to offer enhanced support to shelter residents.